Marcelino-G/Roll-for-Pokemon/README.md

 # Roll for Pokemon

 ## What
-Roll for Pokémon is an application that gives you a glimpse into the Pokémon world!
-You're able to search for Pokémon, have a chance to catch and collect them, and even export your Pokedex data (captured Pokémon) as an SQL or Excel file.
-You need absolutely zero knowledge of Pokémon, just remember to read the rules and you'll be fine.
+Roll for Pokémon is a Java-based CLI game that gives you a glimpse into the Pokémon world!
+You can search for Pokémon, try your luck at catching and collecting them, and even export your Pokédex data (your captured Pokémon) as an SQL or Excel file.
+You need absolutely zero knowledge of Pokémon — just read the rules and you’ll be fine.

 ## Why
 To put together a project that exemplifies Java fundamentals like polymorphism, inheritance, and encapsulation.
 This project is also meant to showcase other practices related to API interactions with RestTemplate,